7 English-Speaking Communities and Services to Support Your Startup in Japan

 5. Business in Japan

-Business in Japan (BIJ) is the largest networking group (66,000+) for English-speaking professionals looking to do business in or with Japan.
-Founded by Jason Ball, Director of Pactera Japan, the group is on Linkedin here.
+Business in Japan (BIJ) is the largest networking group (68,000+) for English-speaking professionals looking to do business in or with Japan.
+Owned and led by Jason Ball, Director of Pactera Japan, the group is on Linkedin here.

 Weekly on Monday at 12 PM (JPT), BIJ hosts Clubhouse events featuring business owners in Japan, and on Monday evening at 9:30 PM (JPT), the event theme is “uncommon knowledge about starting up in Japan,” where Jason Ball and co-hosts discuss startups and investing in Japan through interviews with established founders and investors.